Humans have been following some of the same walking and hunting trails for thousands of years.

 2. Camino de Santiago – Camino Primitivo

-We are highlighting the Camino Primitivo, the original way, along which King Alphonse “The Chaste” first made the historical trek to the revered sanctuary Santiago de Compostela.
+You’ll want to pull out your trekking poles for this, well, trek.
+For centuries people have been preparing for and conquering the Camino Primitivo, the original way, along which King Alphonse “The Chaste” first completed the historical route to the revered sanctuary Santiago de Compostela.

 This section of the pilgrimage stays true to the history and follows the rugged, natural coastline of Spain through the Cantabrian Mountains.
 A solitary hike that avoids main roads and cities, it offers a real pilgrimage where you can escape and experience a truly personal journey.